Skip to content

 ip address show

-The output should show that IPv6 is no longer usable on the machine.
+The terminal output should confirm that IPv6 addresses are no longer bound to the active network interfaces.

 💻Code